 Inland Rail is a once-in-a-generation project connecting regional Australia to domestic and international markets, transforming the way Australia moves freight around the country.
-It will complete the 'spine' of the national freight network between Melbourne and Brisbane via regional Victoria, New South Wales and Queensland.
+It will create the spine of the national freight network between Melbourne and Brisbane via regional Victoria, New South Wales and Queensland.

 This 1,700km line is the largest freight rail infrastructure project in Australia.
-Based on the 10-year delivery schedule developed in 2015, the first train is expected to operate in 2025.
+Since the Program delivery schedule was first released in 2015, the schedule has been updated and Inland Rail will now be fully operational from 2027.